fenganthony/platform/README.md

 - Adding `jmx_exporter` or similar
 - Exposing JVM thread/GC metrics via Prometheus
-- Showing how alerts can be defined for thread blocking
+- (Optional) Showing how alerts can be defined for thread blocking

 ---